-- 1. Discuss the role of turfgrass and its importance in the green industry - a.
+1. Discuss the role of turfgrass and its importance in the green industry

+- a.
 Discuss the role of turfgrass in landscape management - b.
 Describe the role of the turfgrass manager - c.
 Identify the different types of turfgrasses, and discuss their classification, growth habits, advantages, and disadvantages - d.
-Identify different types of mowing equipment, and describe the uses and limitations of each type - e.
+Identify different types of mowing equipment, and describe the uses and limitations of each type P1322 - e.
 Describe the role of sod farming and seed harvesting in the green industry - 2.
 Describe the steps to establish turfgrass - a.
 Associate soil types and soil modification techniques with management of different turfgrasses - b.
-Discuss the advantages and disadvantages of the different methods of turfgrass establishments. - c.
-Establish turfgrasses by seeding, plugging, sprigging, and sodding - d.
-Calculate the proper amount and apply fertilizer and other amendments to meet soil test requirements for fertility and pH adjustment - 3.
+Discuss the advantages and disadvantages of the different methods of turfgrass establishments.
+PI322 - c.
+Establish turfgrasses by seeding, plugging, sprigging, and sodding P1322 P1322 - d.
+Calculate the proper amount and apply fertilizer and other amendments to meet soil test requirements for fertility and pH adjustment ^{P1322 IS 372} - 3.
 Describe the maintenance procedures to manage a healthy turf - a.
-Plan fertilization programs and application schedules for different turfgrasses - b.
-Discuss factors to consider in planning a mowing program for different turfgrasses including frequency of mowing and mower height - c.
-Discuss irrigation needs of turf and signs that indicate when irrigation is needed - d.
-Describe cultural procedures of turfgrass management including dethatching and aeration - 4.
+Plan fertilization programs and application schedules for different turfgrasses P1322 IS 372 - b.
+Discuss factors to consider in planning a mowing program for different turfgrasses including frequency of mowing and mower height P1322 IS 372 - c.
+Discuss irrigation needs of turf and signs that indicate when irrigation is needed P1322 - d.
+Describe cultural procedures of turfgrass management including dethatching and aeration P1322 - 4.
 Discuss golf course design and management - a.
 Discuss the basic design and layout procedures of a golf course - b.
 Discuss maintenance practices for greens, tees, fairways, traps, and roughs - 5.
 Discuss soil modification for athletic fields and golf courses - a.
 Discuss complete soil modification - b.
-Discuss partial soil modification - c.
-Discuss nutrient management of both modified and partial modified soils - 6.
+Discuss partial soil modification P1322 - c.
+Discuss nutrient management of both modified and partial modified soils P1322 - 6.
 Discuss the management practices that affect the speed of play - a.
 Discuss sequence of events prior to a golf tournament - b.
-Discuss cultural practices relating to turfgrass and their effects on putting speed - 7.
+Discuss cultural practices relating to turfgrass and their effects on putting speed P1322 - 7.
 Describe over seeding choices for golf courses - a.
 Identify the grass species used for golf course over seeding - b.
 Describe techniques for over seeding success on golf courses and sports turf - c.
-Identify alternatives and hazards for over seeding grasses - 8.
+Identify alternatives and hazards for over seeding grasses P1322 - 8.
 Discuss turfgrass stresses - a.
-Explain what agents cause stress to grasses - b.
-Explain how stress can affect grasses - c.
-Discuss ways to manage and produce turfgrass stresses - 9.
-Discuss turfgrass pests and methods to scout for pests
+Explain what agents cause stress to grasses P1322 - b.
+Explain how stress can affect grasses P1322 - c.
+Discuss ways to manage and produce turfgrass stresses P1322 IS 372 - 9.
+Discuss turfgrass pests and methods to scout for pests P1322 IS 372

-IS 372 Soil pH & Fertilizers P1322 Establish and Manage Your Lawn shrubs, and other greenscape features.
-This course includes instruction in the use of herbicides and other weed control measures.
+IS 372 Soil pH & Fertilizers P1322 Establish and Manage Your Lawn Course Number and Name:

-Course Number and Name: HLT 2124 Landscape Management and Weed Control
+HLT 2124 Landscape Management and Weed Control

+Description:

-Description: This course aims to provide instruction and practice in the maintenance of trees,
+This course aims to provide instruction and practice in the maintenance of trees, shrubs, and other greenscape features.
+This course includes instruction in the useof herbicides and other weed control measures.

+Hour Breakdown:

-Semester Credit Hours
+Semester Credit Hours Lecture Lab Contact Hours

-Lecture

-Lab

-Contact Hours
+4 3 2 75

+4 2 4 90